Healthy Food Las Vegas: Where to Eat Between Bad Decisions

 We might be on holiday in Las Vegas but that does not mean we are skipping our workout routine.
 No, we are not doing P90X in our suite-sized hotel room but we have golf and hiking planned throughout this active vacation.
 The whole point of escaping to Las Vegas last week for us was to get the hell away from the unhealthy smoke and the California wildfires.
 Then we woke up at the Rio with skies so grey we couldn’t even see the Spring Mountain Range in the distance.
 Damnit, where did those mountains go that I planned to hike?

-This morning in Las Vegas the air quality index was 185.
-That was worse than in Delhi, India on the same morning.
+This morning in Las Vegas, the air quality index was 185.
+That was worse than in Delhi, India, on the same morning.
 (But at least they had instant BRU coffee in their hotel rooms!)
-My boyfriend and I had evacuated Big Bear California four days earlier from a massive wildfire.
+My boyfriend and I had evacuated Big Bear, California, four days earlier from a massive wildfire.
 These wildfires are burning out of control all over California.
 Not that most Californians could give a flying fuck about what is happening to our environment.
-After I escaped smokey Las Vegas today to go on a hike in the wilderness near Kyle Canyon, I came across multiple illegal campfire rings that people had built in the wilderness.
-See, This is why we can’t have nice things like nature.
-Because even in the areas that used to be off the beaten path apps like All Trails and social media influencers and tweeters have brought into the public’s eye, even the most out-of-the-way wilderness destinations.
+After I escaped smoky Las Vegas today to go on a hike in the wilderness near Kyle Canyon, I came across multiple illegal campfire rings that people had built in the wilderness.
+See, this is why we can’t have nice things like nature.
+Because even in the areas that used to be off the beaten path, apps like All Trails and social media influencers and tweeters have brought into the public’s eye, even the most out-of-the-way wilderness destinations.

 So where do I get lunch after the hike?